Partner Zones

 - Conduktor CLI

-To delete a Partner Zone you can:
+To delete a Partner Zone you can either:

-- go to the zone list view and click the three dots on the right-hand side then select Delete or
+- go to the Partner Zone page list view, and click the three dots on the right-hand side then click the trash can button

 A confirmation window will pop up.
 Enter DELETE